mckleichty/Background_Clusters/README.md

 From this website, (https://www.scidb.cn/en/detail?dataSetId=7797b553a23846a187b7746d8fc555a5) I downloaded three files (galaxy_clusters_desdr2.fits, galaxy_clusters_desidr9.fits, and galaxy_clusters_hscpdr3_wide.fits) to match the nearest clusters from these data to the LOVOCCS clusters.

-To start, I used the program TOPCAT to match the big catalogue clusters with the LOVOCCS clusters within 1 degree on the sky.
+To start, I used the program TOPCAT to match the big catalogue clusters with the LOVOCCS clusters within 1 degree on the sky (using the join method).
 These new matches were saved as a .csv file from which I used in my matching_clusters.py code.
+This was changed on June 4, 2023 so that the matching_clusters.py performs this same action without needing to use TOPCAT.

 In this Python script, I converted the LOVOCCS clusters r500 to decimal degrees and calculated the distance (in decimal degrees) from the LOVOCCS clusters and their matches.
 If these distances were less than 2 times the r500 of the LOVOCCS cluster then I considered these a "true" match and saved them.
 These "true" matches can be written into a new .csv file using the write_file() function.

 From here, I wrote .reg region files for each LOVOCCS cluster and its "true" matches.
 First, I separated each LOVOCCS cluster and its matches into a separate list, and then created coordinates for the matched clusters per LOVOCCS cluster.
 The coordinates were stored in the form: circle(RAd, decd, radius") where the RA and dec are in decimal degrees and the r500 of the matched cluster was stored in arcseconds.